sendwithus/docs/v1/customers.md

 - email                 -- Email (key) of the customer
 - data (optional)       -- Key/Value data for customer profile
 - locale (optional)     -- Specify a locale for this customer
-- groups (optional)     -- Will be added to the list of existing groups

 #### Sample Request: